The Brontë Sisters: Plot

 Branwell's life takes a dark turn.
 He gives himself over to drinking and becomes addicted to opium.
 During a windy night, a fire starts in his bedroom and he has to be rescued from amongst the flames by his sisters.
 Sneaking into Emily's bedroom and searching amongst her things, Charlotte discovers Emily's poems.
 Deeply impressed, she finally is able to convince the reluctant Emily to have them published.
 Soon the three sisters have their poems, and later a novel each, published.
 Reviews of Emily's novel, Wuthering Heights, are particularly harsh.
 However, the novels of Currer, Ellis and Acton Bell, the pen names adopted by the three sisters, are the talk of London literary circles.
 Speculations about the sex and identity of the Bells force Charlotte and Anne to go to London to introduce themselves to George Smith, Charlotte's publisher.

 Unaware of his sisters literary accomplishments, Branwell dies of marasmus exacerbated by heavy drinking.
 Emily, stricken by tuberculosis, refuses all medical treatment, insisting on carrying on with her household chores.
 When she finally agrees to send for a doctor, it is too late, and she dies.
 Anne is also terminally ill with tuberculosis.
-Following her wishes, Charlotte takes her to see the ocean for the first time, and Anne dies during that trip.
+Following her wishes, Charlotte takes her to see the sea for the first time, and Anne dies during that trip.

 Charlotte is the only survivor among the four siblings.
 Left alone with her elderly father, she pursues her literary career and begins a romantic relationship with Arthur Nicholls, her father's curate.
 In the company of Mr. Nicholls and her publisher, Mr Smith, Charlotte goes to the opera in London and meets the famous author William Thackeray.